Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 \subsection{Sensing Parameter Estimation}

-The tasks of sensing in PMNs include both explicit estimation of sensing parameters for locating objects and estimating their moving speeds, and application oriented pattern recognition such as object and behaviour recognition and classification.
+The tasks of sensing in PMNs include both explicit estimation of sensing parameters for locating objects and estimating their moving speeds, and application-oriented pattern recognition such as object and behavior recognition and classification.
 In this subsection, we review research on sensing parameter estimation, considering typical multiuser-MIMO OFDM signals used in modern mobile networks.
 We will review work on pattern recognition in subsection \ref{sec-patternana}.

 We note that sensing parameter estimation is a non-linear problem, and hence most classical linear estimators, which have been widely used in channel estimation in communications, cannot be applied.
-Here, we review the following techniques: periodogram such as 2D DFT, subspace based spectrum analysis techniques, on-grid compressive sensing (CS) algorithms, off-grid CS algorithms and grid densification, and Tensor tools.
+Typical sensing parameter estimation techniques can be classified as follows: periodogram such as 2D DFT, subspace-based spectrum analysis techniques, on-grid compressive sensing (CS) algorithms, off-grid CS algorithms and grid densification, and Tensor tools.
 Most of these techniques have higher complexity than classical channel estimation algorithms.
-Since the required sensing rate is typically at the order of milliseconds to seconds, such high computational complexity is affordable at BSs.
-Comparison of some of these techniques for sensing parameter estimation in PMNs is summarized in Table \ref{table:method} and illustrated in Fig. \ref{fig-sensing} in terms of the overall performance and complexity.
+Since the required sensing rate is typically in the order of milliseconds to seconds, such high computational complexity is affordable at BSs.
+Comparison of these techniques for sensing parameter estimation in PMNs is summarized in Table \ref{table:method} and illustrated in Fig. \ref{fig-sensing} in terms of the overall performance and complexity.
 Details of the research are elaborated below, together with additional techniques for sensing in clustered channels and resolution of sensing ambiguity.